...

 Phosphate

 Phosphate works together with calcium to help strengthen bones and teeth.
-But it is also essential to energy production inside the cells which is vital in tissue repair and growth.
+But it is also essential for energy production inside the cells, which is vital in tissue repair and growth.

 Bicarbonate